-Bachelor of Science Nursing BSN
+Nursing BSN

 The Bachelor of Science in Nursing is designed to prepare an entry-level practitioner.
 The program was approved by the Oklahoma State Regents for Higher Education in 2016 and the first class of nursing students is scheduled to graduate in May of 2021.
-The Oklahoma Board of Nursing has granted provisional approval to start a 4-year bachelor's degree in nursing and the program will seek national accreditation.
+The Oklahoma Board of Nursing has granted provisional approval to start a 4-year bachelor's degree in nursing.
+The program is nationally accredited.
 Admission is competitive.